michael-sorenson/xm-labs-keptn/README.md

 * GKE/AKS/OpenShift application with keptn install

 # Files
-* [script-problem.js](./script-problem.js) - This is the script to paste into the `Problem Notifier` custom step
+* [script-problem.js](./script-problem.js) - This is the script to paste into the `Inbound Problem from keptn` trigger
-* [script-evaluation.js[./script-evaluation.js)]
+* [script-evaluation.js](./script-evaluation.js) - This is the script to paste into the `Inbound Evaluation Done from keptn` trigger
 # Introduction - How it works
 Keptn easily automates continuous delivery for cloud-native applications.
-An integration with xMatters makes this delivery even more seamless and allows for quick issue identification in order to  maximize keptn's power,
+An integration with xMatters makes this delivery even more seamless and allows for quick issue identification in order to  maximize keptn's power.

 # Installation